 Impacts on general public

-There would be minimal fiscal or economic impact to the general public in the form of payment of a $7.50 base fee for onsite septic system program public records requests.
+There would be minimal fiscal or economic impact to the general public in the form of payment of a $7.50 base fee for each onsite septic system program public records request.
 These records requests are typically submitted when a prospective buyer of property is looking for information about the property including building, planning and sanitation records.
 These requests are not required, but are submitted at the will of the prospective buyer or their real estate agent.
 The other rule amendments do not impose regulatory requirements, obligations or restrictions upon the general public, individuals, government or businesses.
 The rules define DEQ’s civil penalty process and determine DEQ’s civil penalty calculations for violations of Oregon’s environmental regulations.

 Impact on other government entities other than DEQ